 Mmmh, hard to tell.
 I like too many illustrators for choosing, but I have a real soft spot for Milo Manara, Nicoletta Ceccoli, Gil Elvgren, Audrey Kawasaki and René Gruau.

 Who has been your favourite subject to draw?/Who is your favourite muse?

 My favourite subject to illustrate is definitely women.
 It doesn’t matter if she is a model, an actress or a perfect stranger.
-There’s something poetic about the female beauty and her shapes.
+There’s something poetic about the female beauty.